Vespa affinis: Description

 The lesser banded hornet is a small to medium-sized hornet, with queens reaching up to 30 mm, males 26 mm and workers averaging 22 to 25 mm.

 The head is brownish red or black, pubescent, with some red markings on frons and vertex, black temple; compound eyes and ocelli black; dark brown antennae and usually pale brown underneath; black clypeus, coarsely punctate, posterior side of clypeus with broadly rounded lobes; mandibles and tooth black.
 Thorax black with many punctures and some erected hairs, propodeum black.
 Legs dark brown.
 Wings dark fuscous brown, tegulae dark brown.
 Gaster with some fine punctures, dark brown segments except first and second segments yellowish orange.
 In some specimens, the yellowish orange on the first tergite may be reduced to two transverse spots and a narrow apical band.

 There are many color variants across the range of the species, originally considered subspecies but no longer recognized; while there is a history of recognizing subspecies within many of the Vespa hornets, the most recent taxonomic revision of the genus treats all subspecific names in the genus Vespa as synonyms, effectively relegating them to no more than informal names for regional color forms.
 In Hong Kong and South China the wasps are mainly black, with the first two abdominal segments being a deep yellow, forming a conspicuous band.
 The sides of the head and thorax display some reddish brown.
 In Southeast Asian regions such as Singapore they are fully black, without reddish brown markings, and the abdominal band is a brilliant orange.

 Distribution

 The lesser banded hornet is widespread throughout tropical and subtropical Asia.
-It is found in Sri Lanka, Hong Kong, Taiwan, Burma, Thailand, Laos, Vietnam, Indonesia, the Philippines (Palawan), Singapore and Malaysia.
+It is found in Sri Lanka, Hong Kong, Taiwan, Burma, Thailand, Laos, Vietnam, Cambodia, Indonesia, the Philippines (Palawan), Singapore and Malaysia.